SamratDe/Hexaland-api/README.md

-# Project Title
-Hexaland API
+# Hexaland API

 ## Getting Started
 * Clone the repository to local machine
 * Run npm install to install all the dependencies
-* Run npm start
+* Run npm start to start the server
 * Run the API in postman

 ## Running Test